top of page

 WANT TO EXPERIENCE THE REVIVED LIFE?

 Try out our alternative therapies in addition to your chiropractic appointment to help you reach your health goals this year.
-Below we answer some common questions about infrared sauna, compression, laser therapy, and red light therapy.
+Below we answer some common questions about infrared sauna, compression, laser therapy, cupping and red light therapy.

 Why You Should Consider Combining Infrared Sauna Therapy and Chiropractic Care